lucadavies/LUTGCaster/README.md

 # Thanks for stopping by!
 I hope you find this useful :)

-The built program can be downloaded using this link https://drive.google.com/file/d/1ZL_mW-Gjg0B-NCBInUW9AXlddgTK168F/view?usp=sharing
+The built program for Windows can be downloaded using this link https://drive.google.com/file/d/1ZL_mW-Gjg0B-NCBInUW9AXlddgTK168F/view?usp=sharing
+(Make sure to download the whole ZIP)

 To set up a new casting sheet: